iapyeh/sshscript/examples/index.md

 - [ssh via proxyCommand, nested ssh with password and interactive sudo su](https://iapyeh.github.io/sshscript/examples/proxycommand-ssh)
 - [ssh via proxyCommand, nested ssh with ssh key and interactive sudo su](https://iapyeh.github.io/sshscript/examples/proxycommand-ssh3)
 - [ssh via proxyCommand, nested ssh with interactive ssh and interactive sudo su](https://iapyeh.github.io/sshscript/examples/proxycommand-ssh2)

+## Hi
+If you need an example or you'd like to share your examples.
+You are welcome to <a target="_blank" href="https://github.com/iapyeh/sshscript/issues">create an issue</a> for it.